top of page

 Food with low purine content

-Vegetables with the exception of the above, potatoes, fruit, spices
+Vegetables except the above, potatoes, fruit, and spices

 Bread and other corn products